 1) Allocate an hour or so after the holiday starts when you are still sharp and clear, since not eating and drinking will take a toll on your focus.

-2) Reflect on your life, but concentrate less on business goals (Which I keep for New Year’s) and more on yourself and who you are.
+2) Reflect on your life, but concentrate less on business goals and career (Which I keep for New Year’s) and more on yourself and who you are.
 I usually use a pen and paper while answering the following questions: Who am I?
 What do I like about my story?
 What don’t I like?
 Who do I want to become next year?
 What vows will I release?

 The prohibitions of Yom Kippur are pushing you into quality time with yourself while disconnecting from the distractions of the modern world.
 You are not supposed to run away to entertainment or your smartphone, watching television, eat and drink, or travel.
 This guarantees spending most of the day thinking and contemplating.
 In Israel, no car is seen on the road and TV channels are offline, creating a complete reality change.
 Hustle and bustle will slow to a freeze.
 There is usually so much noise around us, and it’s beautiful to watch the “world on pause”, even if just for a day.